 Be sure your lender offers services that are important to you, like online applications, customer service assistance or fast pre-approvals.

-Now that you understand the two main types of lenders, it’s important to understand the different types of mortgages to consider.
+Now that you understand the 2 main types of lenders, it’s important to understand the different types of mortgages to consider.

-- Government-backed mortgages: This type of loan is considered more secure because it’s backed by the federal government.
+- Government-backed mortgages.
+This type of loan is considered more secure because it’s backed by the federal government.
 Government-backed loans are ideal for low-income and first time homebuyers and those with bad credit.
-Down payment requirements are generally lower on these loans (typically between 0%–3%).
+Down payment requirements are generally lower on these loans (typically between 0% to 3%).
 FHA, USDA and VA loans are the most popular government-backed loans.

-- Conventional mortgages: Conventional mortgages are home loans that aren’t backed by the U.S. government.
-You’ll typically need good credit, proof of income and a 3%–20% down payment.
+- Conventional mortgages.
+Conventional mortgages are home loans that aren’t backed by the U.S. government.
+You’ll typically need good credit, proof of income and a 3% to 20% down payment.
 Conventional mortgages include fixed-rate mortgages (you pay a fixed rate over a set amount of time) and adjustable-rate mortgages (you pay an adjustable-rate over a set amount of time).

 5 Tips for Finding the Best Mortgage Lender

 Take some time to comb through Benzinga’s tips so you get the ideal mortgage lender for you.

 Determine your down payment.
 It’s important to understand how your down payment can impact your mortgage rate, options and monthly fee before you even think about diving into a mortgage application.
 Saving for a 20% down payment is no longer a requirement, but there are plenty of reasons why a larger down payment may be a smart idea.
 Many conventional and government-backed loans allow you to put less than 20% down on a home so you’ll want to be aware of the cost of private mortgage insurance (PMI).